Eliane Raheb: Sleepless Nights

 When Sleepless Nights was released, it had trouble getting large-scale distribution in Lebanon due to its documentarian nature.
 Instead, the film was screened in three Lebanese theatres through individual efforts on behalf of Raheb and her supporters.
 Future Television criticized Sleepless Nights, calling it a "failure" for having less than 700 views within one week of its release.
 However, the film was acclaimed and screened on various platforms, such as the Al Jazeera Documentary Channel and Al Jadeed.
-Jay Weissberg, writing for Variety, said, "It's hard to find a Lebanese film that doesn’t focus on the bloody civil war.
+Jay Weissberg, writing for Variety, said, "It's hard to find a Lebanese film that doesn't focus on the bloody civil war.
 And yet it is even harder to find a film that treats this topic better than Sleepless Nights."

 Those Who Remain

-Her latest documentary Those Who Remain, which was screened at more than 20 festivals, is about a 60-year old Christian farmer living in North Lebanon who is struggling to stay in his land amid sectarian tensions.
+Her 2018 documentary Those Who Remain, which was screened at more than 20 festivals, is about a 60-year old Christian farmer living in North Lebanon who is struggling to stay in his land amid sectarian tensions.
 Raheb said, "I wanted to give the land a political, not only geographical, meaning".

+Miguel's War

+In 2021, Raheb produced and directed Miguel's War, a hybrid documentary which follows a gay man who returns to Lebanon after 37 years in exile in Spain.
+The film received the Teddy Award for best LGBTQ film at the 2021 Berlin International Film Festival.